 In Queensland, unlawfully doing Grievous Bodily Harm (GBH) is a very serious criminal offence carrying a maximum penalty of 14 years imprisonment.
 It will ordinarily result in time in jail, though this is not inevitable and Armstrong Legal’s specialist criminal law team stand ready to advise you on the ways that you might avoid jail if you have been charged.

 What Is Grievous Bodily Harm?

-Section 1 of the Queensland Criminal Code says that grievous bodily harm means:
+Section 1 of the Act states grievous bodily harm means:

-- (a) the loss of a distinct part or an organ of the body; or
+- the loss of a distinct part or an organ of the body; or

-- (c) any bodily injury of such a nature that, if left untreated, would endanger or be likely to endanger life, or cause or be likely to cause permanent injury to health”
+- any bodily injury of such a nature that, if left untreated, would endanger or be likely to endanger life, or cause or be likely to cause permanent injury to health.

 What Is A Criminal Organisation?

 Section 1 of the Act states criminal organisation means: